ryanklee/think-taink/docs/problem_statements.md

 - Need for decentralized scheduling management strategies for controllable loads in our ExperimentRunner service
 - Lack of integration of Evolutionary Game Theory principles in our Agent and Experiment aggregates for modeling emergent behaviors
 - Need for agent-based modeling techniques to study the evolution of collective behaviors in our multi-agent experiments
+- Lack of self-adaptive mechanisms in our swarm systems for balancing individual agent goals with collective swarm objectives
+- Need for implementation of scalable frameworks for autonomous separation assurance using heterogeneous multi-agent reinforcement learning
+- Lack of photonic implementations for conflict-free multi-agent Q-learning in our system

 ## 2. Ethical Considerations in AI Experiments as a Domain Service